 Remember how introverts tend to be good listeners?

 This makes an introvert a great asset to the customer service team.
 Thanks to your listening skills, you can offer email agent and chat support services which do not require answering the phone.

 Guess what?
 These work from home jobs for introverts are just a tip of the iceberg.

-There are still plenty of work from home job options for you to pursue even if you’re an introvert.
+Still, there are plenty of work from home job options for you to pursue even if you’re an introvert.

 And there’s no better time to get started than today.

 Work from home.
 Increase your average salary.
 Have it all.

 Photo by Rawpixel

 Hi Katrina!
 I agree with your definition of introvert but it’s tough for an individual to find it out in himself.
 And as per the jobs are concerned so they are knowledgeable enough to work beyond these content writing jobs like Ethical hacking, Graphic design, mobile app development and many more technical jobs.
 What do you say?